event-catalog/eventcatalog/website/docs/guides/services/services-adding-owners.md

 :::

 Great, so we have added the user `David Boyne` with the id `dboyne`.
-Let's go back to our event and add this user.
+Let's go back to our service and add this user.

 ```mdx title="/services/Email Platform/index.md"
 ---